Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/Onboarding/Code Reviews/Coding Best Practices.md

 ```
 To summarise, when selecting a naming convention, use it throughout the entirety of developing your code and try to minimise switching throughout the project.
 Consistency and Readability are key here!

-### 4. Avoid the use of a single identifier for numerous purposes:
+### 4. Avoid the use of a single identifier for numerous purposes

 Throughout our projects, we should always assign unique variable names to avoid any overlap!